Revisiting ab-initio excited state forces from many-body Green's function formalism: approximations and benchmark

 Now we look at the off-diagonal matrix elements derivatives.
 In this case, we approximate the term $\langle n | \partial(\Sigma - V_{xc}) | m \rangle$ to be $(E^{qp}_n - E^{qp}_m)/(E^{dft}_n - E^{dft}_m) - 1$, which leads to the first line of the equation \ref{eq:renormalization_elph_coeffs}.
 We compare this renormalization with scheme on DFPT ELPH coefficients with crude DFPT coefficients to reproduce FD calculations.
 The finite differences calculations were performed using the following equation

 where \({\langle i | \partial H^{\mathrm{dft}} | j \rangle}_{\mathrm{DFPT}} (R)\) is the ELPH coefficient calculated at DFT level using DFPT, and the second term is calculated using FD.
-The \((\Sigma - V_{\mathrm{xc}})\) operator is constructed with wavefunctions of CO with bond lengths \(R \pm \delta R\) (\(\delta R = 10^{-4} \, \text{\AA}\)), and this operator is evaluated in the basis \(\vert i_R \rangle\), the state $i$ calculated for a CO bond length equal to $R$.
+The \((\Sigma - V_{\mathrm{xc}})\) operator is constructed with wavefunctions of CO with bond lengths \(R \pm \delta R\) ($\delta R = 10^{-4} $, \text{\AA}), and this operator is evaluated in the basis \(\vert i_R \rangle\), the state $i$ calculated for a CO bond length equal to $R$.
+This is done using the machinery of the BerkeleyGW code \cite{Deslippe2012}, where the $(\Sigma-V_{xc})_{R\pm\delta R}$ operator is built with the \verb|WFN_inner| and \verb|VXC| files calculated at $R\pm \delta R$ and is calculated in the basis of the \verb|WFN_outer| file, composed by states at $R$.
 Our results are summarized in Figure \ref{fig:g_ij_offdiag}.
 In fact, we observe a mean increase for ELPH coefficients by about \(35\%\) using our method in relation to ELPH from DFPT.
 By looking at Figure \ref{fig:derivative_Omega_several_methods}, we see that our excited state forces perform better when we use our renormalization scheme.